ROCm/hipSOLVER/docs/userguide/usage.rst

 - A fully-featured, GPU-accelerated Cholesky factorization for sparse matrices has not yet been implemented in either rocSOLVER or rocSPARSE.
 Therefore, we rely on SuiteSparse to provide this functionality.
-The functions :ref:`hipsolverSpXcsrlsvchol <sparse_csrlsvchol>` will allocate space for sparse matrices on the host, copy the data to the host, use SuiteSparse to perform the factorization, and then copy the resulting data back to the device.
+The functions :ref:`hipsolverSpXcsrlsvchol <sparse_csrlsvchol>` will allocate space for sparse matrices on the host, copy the data to the host, use SuiteSparse to perform the symbolic factorization, and then copy the resulting data back to the device.

   (:ref:`hipsolverSpXcsrlsvchol <sparse_csrlsvchol>` may perform slower and will require more memory usage than